samhains/samhains.github.io/blog/_posts/temp/2018-10-22-heterotopias.md

 **References**
-An ideological city: Koolhaas’ exodus in the Second Ecumene by Teismann and Matthew (2017) Exodus, or the voluntary prisoners of architecture by Koolhaas (1972)
+An ideological city: Koolhaas’ exodus in the Second Ecumene by Teismann and Matthew (2017) Exodus, or the voluntary prisoners of architecture by Koolhaas (1972) Of Other Spaces: Utopias and Heterotopias by Foucault (1967)